CyborgCodeSyndicate/roa-libraries/api-interactor-test-framework-adapter/README.md

 * `DataCleaner` + `DataCleanerFunctions` are **your** code.
 * `@Ripper` references string keys from `DataCleaner.Data`.
 * Cleanup is centralized and reusable, not scattered across tests.

 ---

+## Troubleshooting

+**Issue: Quest / RestServiceFluent not injected**
+- Ensure the test class is annotated with `@API` (this applies `ApiTestExtension` and `ApiHookExtension`).
+- Use JUnit 5 (Jupiter) – Vintage/JUnit 4 runners are not supported.
+- Either extend your base Quest test (`BaseQuest`) or declare a `Quest quest` parameter in the test method signature.

+**Issue: RING_OF_API (API ring) not available or `IllegalStateException` when calling `.use(...)`**
+- Verify that `test-framework` and `api-interactor-test-framework-adapter` share the same `${revision}`.
+- Call `quest.use(RING_OF_API)` once per test before using your API façade (`restService()`, `api()`, `AppApiService`, etc.).
+- If you provide a custom Spring test configuration, ensure `ApiTestFrameworkAutoConfiguration` is imported or that its beans are not overridden incorrectly.

+**Issue: Authentication via @AuthenticateViaApi not applied**
+- Check that `@AuthenticateViaApi` is placed on the test method (or class) that receives the `Quest`.
+- Make sure the `credentials` class and the `BaseAuthenticationClient` implementation are in packages under `project.packages` so they can be discovered via reflection.
+- Confirm your authentication client actually sets headers on the underlying `RestServiceFluent` (e.g. `withHeader(...)` or equivalent) and that caching is enabled if you expect reuse.

+**Issue: API hooks (@ApiHook) never fire**
+- Ensure hook methods/classes annotated with `@ApiHook` are under the base packages defined by `project.packages` in `system.properties`.
+- Do not make hook methods `private`; they must be visible for reflection to invoke them.
+- Verify that the hook’s `flow` / `phase` matches the execution point you expect (e.g. BEFORE_REQUEST vs AFTER_RESPONSE).
+- Use logging/Allure messages inside hooks to confirm they are being invoked.

+**Issue: Retry conditions never trigger or requests do not retry**
+- Confirm that the API call uses a method that accepts retry configuration (e.g. `retryUntil(...)` / `withRetry(...)` using `RetryConditionApi`).
+- Check that `maxAttempts` and `delayInMillis` are non-zero and configured correctly.
+- Ensure that the status / JSON path you use in the retry condition can actually change between attempts; otherwise, all retries will evaluate the same outcome.

+**Issue: DataExtractorsApi / StorageKeysApi return null or wrong type**
+- Make sure you invoke a method that actually stores data into Storage before calling `retrieve(...)`.
+- Use enums from `StorageKeysApi` consistently; avoid hardcoded string keys.
+- Verify the expected type in `retrieve(key, Type.class)` matches what was stored (e.g. `Map`, `List`, `String`).
+- If you rely on JSONPath, validate the expression separately (e.g. against a sample response) to ensure it resolves to the expected node.

+**Issue: Allure steps or attachments are missing**
+- Check that Allure JUnit 5 integration is enabled in your test project (`allure-junit5` + the listener configuration).
+- Ensure you go through `RestServiceFluent` / the API façade provided by this adapter; direct use of raw `RestService` may bypass the Allure decorators.
+- If you use a custom `RestService` bean, verify that the Allure decorators (`RestClientAllureImpl`, `RestResponseValidatorAllureImpl`) are still registered or marked as `@Primary`.

+---